The eToro profile of a Trader or Popular Investor

 The eToro risk score, therefore, is a vote that is given both considering the specific instruments traded by the trader and the overall composition of his portfolio.

 The risk index is clearly very important, not only relatively to the underlying on which the investment is made and the interaction between them inside of your portfolio, but also and especially to the combination of leverage used.
-We talk about it in detail in the GOLD course.

 The following table shows how eToro considers the different levels of risk and what score it attributes them.